 Jody Victor, Crown IBO and son of Joe & Helyne Victor, points out "Every Distributor has a chance to be heard.
 The AWA, now the IBOAI, would listen intently to everyone, from the newest to the oldest IBO".

 To this day, the voice of the Distributor is a vital component of the Business Opportunity.

 "My father sold the Association more than anything," says Jody Dutt.
 "He'd talk about the rights, the independence you were guaranteed-that you could build something you owned and pass it on to your kids."

 A Business for Generations

-That original concept of inheritable Distributorships was prophetic of the family nature of the business.
-All of the pioneers mentioned previously have children and grandchildren in the business.
+That original concept of inheritable Distributorships was prophetic of the family nature of the Business.
+All of the pioneers mentioned previously have children and grandchildren in the Business today.

 Great-grandmother Bernice Hansen has three daughters and sons-in-law in her business.
-Jody Victor's son Steve became the first third-generation Direct.
-The Delisles' son Dennis also serves on the Board.
-The Delisles have grandsons in the business, and Rita's mother, who lived to be 90, joined the business while in her 70s.
+Jody Victor's son Steve became the first third-generation Platinum & Sapphire.
+Jody's youngest son, Joe, has also attained the level of Sapphire.

 The Rock on which the Future Is Built